-The Group holds small cash balances in the United Kingdom to fund corporate office activities.
+The Group holds cash balances in the United Kingdom to fund corporate office activities and is therefore exposed to the credit risks of these major UK banks.

 The Group's credit risk is also attributable to value-added taxes receivable.
 Value-added taxes receivable are primarily receivables from the Romanian Government, which are more recent and not subject to challenge pursuant to the VAT Assessment.
-As at March 31, 2020, overdue VAT receivable amounts claimed by RMGC total approximately \$0.4 million.
+As at March 31, 2021, overdue VAT receivable amounts claimed by RMGC total approximately \$0.2 million.

-Liquidity risk
+Liquidity Risk

-The Company has the ability to repay the Convertible Notes at maturity by issuing Common Shares from treasury (as more fully described in the Financial Statements); these notes represent a significant portion of the long-term Group liabilities.
-As of the date of this MD&A, taking account of the Group's existing treasury balances, and subject to raising additional funding as described above, the Group expects to have sufficient funds to settle all other current and existing long-term contractual liabilities as they fall due.
+The Company has the ability to repay all or a proportion of the principal amount of the Notes at maturity by issuing Common Shares from treasury (as more fully described above and in the Financial Statements); these Notes represent a significant portion of the Group liabilities.
+As of the date of this MD&A, the Group had no sources of operating cash flows and does not have sufficient cash to fund either the development of the Project or all the long-term activities required to see the ICSID Arbitration through to its conclusion, including any annulment process and enforcement.
+Taking account of the Group's existing treasury balances, and subject to raising additional funding as described above, the Group expects to have sufficient funds to settle all other current and existing long-term contractual liabilities as they fall due.

-Market risk
+Market Risk